jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 [^haridy2024]: [Ego tripping: Why do psychedelics "enlighten" some people — and make others giant narcissists?](https://www.salon.com/2024/03/08/ego-tripping-why-do-psychedelics-enlighten-some-people--and-make-others-giant-narcissists/)

 [^schwartz2021]: Schwartz, R. (2021). *No Bad Parts.* Sounds True Adult.

+[^muraresku2020]: It could be argued that the respectability of Santo Daime was in part due to its embrace of Christianity.
+Christian missionaries have often violently crushed traditions centered around the use of psychoactive sacraments that did not acknowlege Christianity (Muraresku 2020).
+    - Muraresku, B. C. (2020). *The Immortality Key: The Secret History of the Religion with No Name.* St. Martin's Press.